 The course is a cumulative experience.
 Along the way, there are assignments to complete before the next part is unlocked.
 A robust "MY WORKROOM" learning management system will keep you organized and on track.
 And if you are taking the course with a group of people, you are able to share your work and support each other within your cohort making it a unique, collaborative experience.

-The course is designed for individual growth or for group instruction with a Leader Access component for facilitators guiding a group.
-At the end of the course, you will have produced a virtual, personal Classroom Management Plan binder filled with procedures to create your effective classroom.
+The course is designed for individual professional growth or for group instruction.
+At the end of the course, you will have produced a virtual, personal Classroom Management Plan binder filled with procedures to create your effective and successful classroom.